Submission Instructions

 Step 3.
 Verify your commit before the Deadline

-Before the deadline and after pushing your submission to GitHub, you must ( MUST ) follow the verification steps listed at the end of each assignment page.
+Before the deadline and after pushing your submission to GitHub, you must ( MUST ) follow the verification steps listed at the end of each assignment page to re-clone your repo to a separate folder.
+We cannot emphasize enough how many bugs you will discover (and how many points you can avoid losing) by doing this simple 5-minute step.

 Late Submissions

-As outlined on the top-level homework page, late submissions are accepted for the first two days after the due date.
+As outlined on the top-level homework page, late submissions are accepted for a specific period after the due date.
 After that, the assignment will close and no further submissions are allowed.

 No exceptions will be made to this policy except for University approved medical reasons.
 Interviews, conferences, or other trips are not valid reasons to obtain an extension.